-Reporting can be done manually by going to each review site you’re pushing reviews to or you can use a third party tool such as ReviewTrackers.com which will aggregate all reviews into one place and give you stats and an easy way to download reports.
+Reporting can be done manually by going to each review site you’re pushing reviews to or you can use a third party tool such as ReviewTrackers.com or Podium which will aggregate all reviews into one place and give you stats and an easy way to download reports.
 It will allow you to respond to all reviews in one place so it’s a pretty handy tool if you are getting a lot of reviews.

 Right so now your review generation strategy is on autopilot and the hacks have taken it to the next level..
 Is that all?
 No!
 Now you need to actually do things with both the positive reviews and the negative ones.
 Lets start with the positive…

 So your hard work has paid off and you’ve got a positive review – wahoo!
 Most brands do nothing at that point (maybe pop a bottle of champagne) but there is actually a lot you should do with your positive reviews.